manojbahadur/Fictional-Fitness-Studio/README.md

 - ✅ Timezone-aware class timings
 - ✅ Validation with Pydantic
 - ✅ Logging to `info.log` and `error.log` with line numbers
-- ✅ Docker support for easy deployment
-- ✅ Unit tests using Pytest
+- ✅ Swagger UI with live documentation and request validation

 ---